rainbowprotocol-xyz/rbo_indexer_testnet/README.md

        - `"-rpcallowip=0.0.0.0/0"`
        - `"-rpcbind=0.0.0.0:5000"`

-   > **Note for Beginners:** If you are new to Docker or Bitcoin Core, it's recommended to use the **default settings** provided in the `docker-compose.yml` file.
+    **Note:** If you are new to Docker or Bitcoin Core, it's recommended to use the **default settings** provided in the `docker-compose.yml` file.
 Adjustments are optional and only necessary if you have specific requirements.

 3. **Start Bitcoin Core** by running: